jeffrey-anderson/aws-redshift-challenge/README.md

 The marketing manager created a snapshot called ``sbw-marketing-2018-10`` for you to use in your evaluation.
 The admin user is ``awsuser`` and the password is ``H0ppyIPA``.
 They use a cluster of four (4) dc2.large nodes in production.
 The snapshot and most recent source data is in the Ohio region.
-The first thing you do is restore the cluster from the snapshot making sure to **change the *cluster identifier* to something unique to you**.
-Once the cluster is running, add the **redshift-s3-ro-access** IAM role.
+The first thing you do is restore the cluster from the snapshot making sure to:
+* **Change the *cluster identifier* to something unique to you**
+* Choose the *default* VPC security group and, if you will be using a SQL Query tool on your local machine instead of the Redshift Query editor, choose *redshift-from-nw-guest*
+* Once the cluster is running, modify it and add the **redshift-s3-ro-access** IAM role

+**NOTE: It will take 10-15 minutes for the cluster to come up and be fully available.**

 ## Current Design